Leighton Buzzard R.F.C.: 60th anniversary and beyond

 There followed the club's 60th anniversary season which began with celebration matches against Aylesbury, who had been the club's first opponents in 1934, and a side representing top division club Wasps.
 The East Midlands Cup win of the previous April had also given them another Pilkington Cup excursion.
 Again they were paired with Birmingham & Solihull.
 Though this time they had home advantage, history was not to be repeated and their campaign faltered at the first hurdle as they went down 29–11.
 By now, with the league system having taken deep root very quickly, a club's position within the league structure was now seen as all important with the Pilkington Cup now seen as a diversion, albeit a pleasant one with some kudos if early rounds could be successfully negotiated.
 Buzzards achieved their primary aim in their first season back in Midlands 1 by consolidating its place with a 10th-place finish in the 13-team table.

 The club's most successful league campaign came in the 1997–98 when Carl Siddon led them to a mid-table finish in Midlands Division 1.
 The following season, however, saw a sharp decline in playing strength and performance and inevitably relegation followed.
 The club has not been at Level 5 since.

-During 2022-2023 the club is fielding two adult senior sides plus a Colts and Ladies XVs.
+During 2024-2025 the club fielded two adult senior sides plus a Colts XV.
 In recent times the club also fielded three additional senior sides, a Veterans (over 35's) XV.
 The club relies heavily on developing players from within its own ranks and is very proud of its long-established Mini/Junior section which currently boasts a membership of approximately 200 children aged between 5 and 17 years.
 Never having had a large benefactor may have meant that Buzzard's senior league position has slipped, but it has meant that the club still belongs to the town and the members and retains the "club feel".
 The 1st XV starting line up and subs for the side's last home League match of the successful 2013–14 season contained 11 players whose fathers had also played for the club.